Blog

 Planting trees where they have the most impact

 neon goes green: we have created an everyday, sustainable account to make sure it’s as easy and effective as possible for you to do your bit for climate protection.
 In other words: with neon green, you’ll be planting a lot of trees and offset 300 kg of CO2 with each tree.
-All thanks to our tree-planting partner Eden Reforestation Projects – read all about the non-profit and how their work is much more than just planting trees.
+All thanks to our tree-planting partner Eden: People + Planet – read all about the non-profit and how their work is much more than just planting trees.

 Why trees?

-Before we get into our partnership with Eden Reforestation Projects and their impact around the globe, you may think: Why trees?
+Before we get into our partnership with Eden: People + Planet and their impact around the globe, you may think: Why trees?
 We’re glad you asked.
 First of all: Trees are real all-rounders, since they actively contribute to our well-being, prevent soil erosion, filter our drinking water and contribute to species diversity in the animal and plant world and much more.
 But most importantly: Nothing can combat climate change as effectively as planting trees.
 According to researchers at ETH Zurich, planting trees and reforestation has the potential to absorb two thirds of the climate-damaging CO2 emissions caused by humans.

 We calculate this figure using a conversion factor of 300 kg of neutralised CO2 per tree.
 This calculation is based on the total amount of CO2 neutralised by an average mangrove tree during an average life span of 25 years.
 Why mangroves?
-The mangrove absorbs a particularly large amount of CO2, making it one of the tree species preferred by our tree planting partner Eden Reforestation Projects.
+The mangrove absorbs a particularly large amount of CO2, making it one of the tree species preferred by our tree planting partner Eden: People + Planet.

-The non-profit Eden Reforestation Projects is contributing to the fight against climate change by restoring and planting trees all around the world.
+The non-profit Eden: People + Planet is contributing to the fight against climate change by restoring and planting trees all around the world.
 Conceptualized in 2005 in Ethiopia, the non-profit has expanded over the years and is now planting trees in eight countries and over 200 project sites.
 Since its establishment, Eden has planted almost 1 billion trees across project sites in Madagascar, Haiti, Nepal, Indonesia, Mozambique, Kenya, Honduras, and Nicaragua.

-However, Eden Reforestation Projects is doing much more than just planting trees: With their work, they provide sustainable, durable support to local people since they are employed to plant and look after the trees.
+However, Eden: People + Planet is doing much more than just planting trees: With their work, they provide sustainable, durable support to local people since they are employed to plant and look after the trees.
 In other words: Eden’s global restoration network is creating livelihoods for people living in extreme poverty by empowering them to restore and protect forests on a massive scale.
 Thus, by addressing the link between deforestation and extreme poverty, Eden has developed an effective and sustainable model for reforestation.

 From Mahajanga to 1 billion trees